PolyPlugins/Settings-Class-for-Wordpress/README.md

 ## Example Plugin

-You can also download our [test-plugin](https://github.com/PolyPlugins/PSR4-WordPress-Plugin-Boilerplate) boilerplate to get up and running.
+You can download our [test-plugin](https://github.com/PolyPlugins/PSR4-WordPress-Plugin-Boilerplate) boilerplate to get up and running.

 If you want barebones you can create a test-plugin.php file within a new /wp-content/plugins/test-plugin/ folder and add the below code:
 ```